rmsk2/rustpwman/README.md

 }
  ```

-If the referenced file does not exist the user is offered to create an empty encrypted data file using a new password and the file name specified on the command line.
-The actual encryption key is derived from the specified password using the following calculation:
+If the referenced file does not exist the user is offered to create an empty encrypted data file using a new password and the file name specified on the command line. as a default the actual encryption key is derived from the specified password using the following calculation:

 ```
 SHA-256( password | salt | password )
 ```

 where `salt` is a 10 byte random value and `|` symbolizes concatenation.
+It is possible to select another password based key derivation function.
+Currently the `scrypt` PBKDF is used when the CLI parameter `--scrypt` is provided.

 # Functionality